Humanities

 Humanities in Primary

-In Key Stage 1 pupils learn about Geography – what is Geography, Our school and the local area, weather, explorers, travel and transport followed by Why Do We Love Being Beside the Seaside, Oceans and Seas, Sappho the Destruction of Pompeii, Florence Nightingale and finally Everyday Materials & Let’s Build
+In Key Stage 1 pupils learn about the following themes: What is Geography, Our school and the local area, Weather, Explorers, Travel and Transport followed by Why Do We Love Being Beside the Seaside, Oceans and Seas, Sappho the Destruction of Pompeii, Florence Nightingale and finally Everyday Materials & Let’s Build

 In Key stage 2 our pupils learn about earthquakes, the Stone Age, Beyond the Magic Kingdom, the Bronze Age and the Iron Age.